siefca/attribute-filters/docs/USAGE.md

 -----------

 Annotations are portions of data that you can bind to attribute names residing within attribute sets.
-Why?
+What for?
 To store something that is related to the specific attribute and that should be memorized within a set and/or its copies (if any).
 You can annotate each attribute name using key -> value pairs where the key is always a symbol and value is any kind of object you want.
 Only existing attributes can be annotated and deleting attribute will remove annotations that are assigned to it.